Uplistsikhe: Life Among the Rocks

 Destruction and Abandonment

 The city suffered great damage from the Mongol raids in the 14th century.
-Despite the efforts of the residents to protect themselves, the minimal means they had on the one hand and the murderous fury of the Mongolian cards on the other, left them no room to react.
-What remained unaffected then, came the earthquake of 1920, which caused even more damage to the cave areas, to finish it.
+Despite the efforts of the residents to protect themselves, the minimal means they had on the one hand and the overwhelming force of the Mongol hordes on the other, left them no room to react.
+What survived the raids was further damaged by the earthquake of 1920.

 Maintenance Efforts

 Back in the 1950s, Uplistsikhe had already become a popular tourist destination, and in 2007 it was added to the UNESCO List and is now a protected monument.
-After all, the official authorities of the country take care of the maintenance of the cave city, since it brings in revenue from the large volume of visitors who arrive there at all times of the year and especially in the warm months.
+The authorities maintain the site — it draws visitors year-round, with peak numbers in the warmer months.

 A Window into the Past

 Visiting Uplistsikhe was clearly a trip back in time for me.
 From the top, the image of the river Kyros and the surrounding mountains was magnificent, reminding us of the importance of this ancient settlement.
-Especially the interest in relation to landscape photography was special as you can see in the images.
+For landscape photography, the light and the rock formations offer something at almost every angle — as the images here show.